joanna2028/BITCOIN-BANK/README.md

 BITCOIN

-(ethereum money supply will be converted in Bitcoin and allocated in INTERNET BANK, aka planetary DAO.) same Bitcoin supply.
+(ethereum money supply and all crypto currencies will be converted into Bitcoin and allocated in INTERNET BANK, aka planetary DAO) same Bitcoin supply.

-we allocate all cryptocurrencies on INTERNET BANK. ( Internet Bank will be X. condition: make X a DAO )
+we allocate all cryptocurrencies on INTERNET BANK. ( Internet Bank will be X. condition: make X a DAO first.

-Planetary DAO and its respective protocols,
+Planetary DAO and its respective protocols. ( all on top of X )

-* Global Taxation Protocol
+* Global Taxation Protocol ( BITCOIN BANK ) i'm the founder
+* Planetary ID wallets ( NOSTR )
 * Interplanetary ID system - Global NFT Passports
-* Planetary ID wallets

-To build  --> Global Government
+Global Government

-Some core use cases of Planet Earth DAO
+Some core use cases of Planet Earth DAO ( X )

 * Land registry
 * Transparent gov spending